 What is term life insurance?

 Term life insurance provides a set amount of life insurance for a pre-agreed period of time.
 The amount you’re covered for and the length (or term) of your policy is agreed when you take out the cover.
-If you pass away within the term of the policy, your beneficiaries will receive the agreed sum.
+If you die within the term of the policy, your beneficiaries will receive the agreed sum.

 Term life insurance is one of the most commonly bought life insurance policies.
 Here’s how to find a plan that works for you.